bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 1. Prioritize Consistency

-Go to bed and wake up at the same time every day, even on weekends.
-This helps anchor your circadian rhythm and improves sleep quality, ensuring that your body remains in balance.
+Keep your sleep schedule steady by going to bed and waking up at the same time every day, even on weekends.
+This routine helps anchor your circadian rhythm and improves sleep quality, ensuring that your body stays in balance.

 2. Harness the Power of Light